AnyChart/docs.anychart.com/Dashboards/Stage-Based_Layout.md

 ## Custom elements

-Besides the advantage of using layers, there's one more thing that you can do with the stage - add some custom elements, e.g. lines, curves, circles and other shapes, like in the following example where the biocenosis of a fir-tree is shown.
+Besides the advantage of using layers, there's one more thing that you can do with the stage - add some custom elements, e.g., lines, curves, circles and other shapes, like in the following example where the biocenosis of a fir-tree is shown.
 We have put the pics of animals, drawn the fir-tree and the lines leading to the charts using the stage graphics, - you can find more about graphics in our [Graphics](../Graphics/Basics) tutorial.

 {sample :width 688 :height 700 }DB\_Stage\_06{sample}